 In her 1960 memoirs, Hjördis didn’t mention the ‘X och Y’ interlude at all.
 Maybe it didn’t fit in with the flow of her story, or perhaps it simply wasn’t something that she wished to talk about.
 ‘X och Y’ by the way, was not a success.
 (Axel offering customers their money back if they didn’t notice a difference after a week may have contributed).
 By November 1937 he was advertising for a helper willing to wash her treat half her face with ‘X och Y’ for nine days.

 Back to the drawing board

-“My father had been sick for a long time with stomach cancer, and a while after my return he passed away.”
+“My father had been sick for a long time with stomach cancer, and a while after my return (from Stockholm and Solbacka) he passed away.”
 Hjördis’ father died on 14th August 1940 in Vivsta.

 “Those were difficult days for my mother and my siblings.
 His illness had been very expensive, and after his death we had to sell everything to clear it all.
 It was as if nothing went right for him after the fire at Kråkslottet.”